zerocore-ai/did-wk/README.md

 **Explanation:**

-- If a locator component is not present, the `did:wk` functions similarly to a `did:key`.
+- If a locator component is not present, the `did:wk` functions similarly to a `did:key` [^1].
 The core identifier is derived from the public key, enabling basic verification.
 - If the locator component is provided, it points to a hosted DID document.
 The document, located at the well-known path (`https://<host>[<path>]/.well-known/did.json`), contains further metadata, authentication methods, service endpoints, and a mandatory `proof` section cryptographically linking the DID document to the public key.

 ## 3. Operations